 Those who wish to reside close to the downtown area will find that apartments are the main accommodation option available here.
-Apartments in Phoenix tend to be pretty sleek and modern with minimalist fittings.
+Apartments in Phoenix tend to be pretty sleek and modern.
 Relative to other types of housing in the city, apartments located close to the city centre tend to be more expensive as a result of their favourable location.
-Apartment living in Phoenix is an option that works well for single professionals and could benefit young couples who are finding their feet in the city.
+Apartment living in Phoenix is an option that works well for single professionals and could benefit young couples finding their feet in the city.

 Condos are another popular housing option in Phoenix.
 Generally, condos are found in areas close to Phoenix’s city centre, but there are some further afield as well.
-Essentially, condos are similar to apartments in that they are available in various sizes.
+Essentially, condos are similar to apartments, and are available in various sizes.
 The major difference lies in the availability of communal facilities.
 Condos are based within complexes where residents have access to a range of shared amenities such as laundry families, fitness centres, swimming pools and gardens.
-They are a great option for new arrivals because the set-up futures a strong sense of community and allows people to create a network.
+They are a great option for new arrivals because the set-up features a strong sense of community and allows people to become part of a network.

 Sometimes referred to as craftsman homes, these humble bungalows are found in traditionally arty parts of Phoenix such as Roosevelt.
-While the bungalows are very simple in design they tend to be fairly spacious and are full of character featuring natural elements of wood and stone, as well as beautiful fireplaces.
-These homes are a great option for people drawn to the bohemian lifestyle of Arts District and those looking for a simple but unique type of housing.
+While the bungalows are quite simple in design, they tend to be fairly spacious and are full of character featuring natural elements of wood and stone, as well as beautiful fireplaces.
+These homes are a great option for people drawn to the bohemian lifestyle of the Arts District and those looking for a simple but unique type of housing.

 Moving further afield, away from downtown Phoenix, newcomers will have greater choice in terms of housing style.
 A big driving force that draws people to Phoenix is the affordable property prices and the broad range of comfortable family homes on offer.
 Here, prospective new residents, particularly those looking to buy property and settle down in Phoenix, are sure to find a housing style that meets their preferences.
 From Colonial Revival mansions to Tuscan-style villas and ranch homes, residents are spoilt for choice.
-The vast majority of family homes in Phoenix come with a pool, which is a God-send on those scorching Arizona summer days.
+Most family homes in Phoenix come with a pool, which is a godsend on those scorching Arizona summer days.